-With a number of innovative digital solutions to provide visitors with more enhanced travel experience, Helsinki and Lyon are smarter than ever.
+With a number of innovative digital solutions to provide visitors with a more enhanced travel experience, Helsinki and Lyon are smarter than ever.
 For those who cannot physically travel to Helsinki or have an impairment that prevents them from experiencing the city to its fullest, the Helsinki2020 3D virtual city model holds the solution.
-An identical replica of the city Helsinki2020 ensures that travellers can have the ultimate Helsinki experience from any location.
+An identical replica of the city of Helsinki2020 ensures that travelers can have the ultimate Helsinki experience from any location.

-Supporting cultural preservation and creative expression play an important role in providing visitors with a rich travel experience.
+Supporting cultural preservation and creative expression plays an important role in providing visitors with a rich travel experience.
 At the heart of Helsinki, the Oodi library opens its doors to locals and visitors seeking adventure beyond the city’s streets.
 Oodi library is a creative powerhouse, built to provide its visitors with a cultural hub and urban workshop with endless possibilities.
-The modern architecture was designed with particular attention to sustainability and accessibility measures and highly influenced by the design input from the city’s residents.
+The modern architecture was designed with particular attention to sustainability and accessibility measures and was highly influenced by the design input from the city’s residents.

 To find out more about other smart measures that cities put forward in their applications to become the first European Capitals of Smart Tourism, visit the initiative’s website or download the Compendium of Best Practices.

 The European Capital of Smart Tourism is an initiative of the European Commission, based on a proposal from the European Parliament.